Why Private Limited Company Registration is the Best Choice for Startups?

 2. What are the key strengths of a Private Limited Company?

-The key benefits are low liability, separate legal personality, continuity of succession, ease of access to funds and a higher business credibility.
-These advantages enable the startups to run their business more effectively and grow with the assistance of investors.
+The key benefits are low liability, separate legal personality, continuity of succession, ease of access to funds and higher business credibility.
+These advantages enable startups to run their business more effectively and grow with the assistance of investors.

 3. How many directors are required to start a Private Limited Company?

-The incorporation of a Private Limited Company in India will need at least two directors.
+The incorporation of a Private Limited Company in India will require at least two directors.
 Among the directors, one has to be an Indian resident.
 The company has the possibility of adding more directors as the business expands.

 4. Can a startup raise investment through a Private Limited Company?